rutenkolk/rutenkolk/README.md

   I'm currently a CS phd student a the Heinrich Heine University of Düsseldorf in Germany working at the [chair of Software Engineering and Programming Languages](https://www.cs.hhu.de/en/research-groups/software-engineering-and-programming-languages) .

-- 👀 I’m interested in way to many things:
+- 👀 I’m interested among other things in:
   - formal methods
   - programming languages
   - functional programming
   - logic programming
   - gpu programming (Cuda, halide, OpenGL, Vulkan(not if I can choose))
-  - current programming languages of choice (roughly in order):
-    - f#
-    - c++
-    - clojure (f# took the functional spotlight for me recently)
-    - java
-    - prolog
-    - zig
-    - rust
   - exact real arithmetic
   - self-validating numerical methods such as:
     - Interval arithmetic